What are Side A, B, and C covers in a D&O policy?

 Side A cover

 In case the organisation itself cannot come to the rescue of directors and officers, Side A cover protects them against financial liabilities.
 Thus, if the company files for bankruptcy or becomes insolvent and is unable to pay the claims on behalf of the directors and officers, the D&O policy pays the claims.
 Therefore, Side A cover protects the personal financial assets of the directors and officers of the company.
 If there is liability for any wrongful acts, errors, breach of duty, the directors and officers policy’s Side A cover would pay the legal costs and settlements.

 Side B cover of directors and officers liability policy covers the liability that the organisation itself faces.
 The organisation can face high financial costs when it defends its directors and officers and pays the costs incurred in litigation against them.
 Side B cover indemnifies the organisation for this loss suffered.
 So, if the organisation incurs legal costs and pays settlements to third parties on behalf of its directors and officers, it can claim for a reimbursement of such costs under Side B cover of the D&O policy.

 Side C cover

-Side C cover is basically for companies which are listed on the stock exchange and which incur liabilities for the securities traded by them.
-The policy, therefore, covers the company against the liabilities that it suffers due to any securities related grievances.
-If the shareholders file a lawsuit against the company for any reason related to the securities traded on the stock exchange, Side C cover would indemnify the company for the legal costs incurred.
+Side C basically covers companies listed on the stock exchange.
+When these companies incur liabilities for the traded securities, the D&O policy covers them.
+Therefore, the policy covers the company against the liabilities that it suffers due to any securities related grievances.
+Consequently, if the shareholders file a lawsuit against the company for any reason related to the securities traded on the stock exchange, Side C cover would indemnify the company for the legal costs incurred.